dongphusang/Terra/README.md

 Others
 -
-- C# .NET MAUI is used for development
+- C# .NET MAUI is used for mobile app development
 - sqlite3 is used to store local workspace, plant, email information
 - InfluxDB is used for storing time-series data
+- Firestore is used as a common database for mobile app and ESP32, storing configuration info
+- Python facilitates plants report email to users
+- C, C++ are for embedded development
-- Python is used for uploading data from Raspberry Pi to InfluxDB
+- ReactJS is for web app development
 - Plant API:
 - Web App: